 We often hear top sports coaches and business leaders being interviewed on TV and radio.
 The question usually put to them is – what is the secret to your success?
 Much of the time the answer is – I follow my principles.

-Prince2 is a project management methodology which has be formulated following years of observing good and bad practices in project management, learning lessons.
+Prince2 is a project management methodology which has been formulated following years of observing good and bad practices in project management, learning lessons.
 The result is a proven best practice methodology.

 If you follow the Prince2 blog here at studyonline.ie you will know that Prince2 is a principled approach to project management.
 But what does this mean and how does it apply to you as a project manager?
 Before I attempt to answer these questions let us consider what a principle is.